Frequently Asked Questions about Shooting Events at NTSA

 Revolver of .38 Caliber (.357” or larger) or 9mm (9x19)

-The First and most important thing issue at any shooting event is an emphasis on safety.
-IDPA has very specific rules about how this should be done and NTSA follows these guidelines.
+The First and most important thing issue at any shooting event is an emphasis on safety

 Cold Range Policy: A cold range is on in which all firearms are carried in an unloaded condition.
 Unloaded not only means the chamber is empty, but no magazine is the firearm.
 The same applies to revolvers.
 The cylinder should not have anything in it.
 The only time the firearm can be loaded is under the direct instruction of the Safety Officer.